Urbana, Illinois Natural Systems Quantified

 Instrumentation and monitoring

-Field and laboratory characterization of subsurface conditions — in-situ testing, remote sensing, distributed sensing — scoped to the parameters that drive the decisions downstream.
+Field and laboratory characterization of subsurface conditions (in-situ testing, remote and proximal sensing) scoped to the parameters that drive the decisions downstream.

 Analysis and calibration